On the Town (musical): Plot summary

 A young female cabbie named Hildy is found asleep in her cab by her irate boss S. Uperman.
 He fires her and tells her to return the cab in an hour or he will call the police.
 Looking for one last fare, she comes across Chip.
-It's love at first sight, at least for Hildy.
+It is love at first sight, at least for Hildy.
 She forcefully kisses Chip, but Chip wants nothing more than to find Ivy.
 Hildy tempts him into taking a tour of the city, but all the places he wants to go (the Hippodrome, the Forrest Theatre to see Tobacco Road, the New York City Aquarium, and the Woolworth Building) are either no longer in existence or no longer notable.
 The only place Hildy wants to take Chip is her apartment ("Come Up to My Place").
 Uperman joins the lady and the cop in the chase, implying Hildy stole the cab.

 Ozzie goes to the museum but mistakenly arrives at the Museum of Natural History instead of the Museum of Modern Art.
 There he meets a budding anthropologist, Claire de Loone.
 She is amazed at his resemblance to a prehistoric man and asks him for his measurements.
 He mistakes her scientific interest for romantic interest, but as she explains, she is engaged to be married to the famous Judge Pitkin W. Bridgework.
 Pitkin has taught her to learn to know men scientifically, but she, like Ozzie, often gets "Carried Away."
 The two of them accidentally knock over a dinosaur.
 Waldo Figment, the professor who built the dinosaur, joins Uperman, the cop, and the lady in the chase.

 Gabey mopes around the city.
 Without love, New York is nothing but a "Lonely Town."